 In this section

 Sadly, male chicks are currently an unwanted by-product of egg production.
-Male chicks in hatcheries are euthanized in the most humane way possible.
+Male chicks in hatcheries are killed in the most humane way possible.
 At present, this could be through exposure to certain gasses or via a process known as maceration.

 Chickens raised in the meat industry have been bred to grow very fast with large breast and leg muscles, since egg production is not a factor in the meat industry, we can eat both males and females.
 This is, obviously, different for males in the egg-laying industry.

 Male chickens in the meat industry are suitable to be eaten.
 There is no selection process in the meat industry based on gender.
-In the egg-laying industry, the male chickens which cannot lay eggs are also unsuitable for the meat industry since they are from a breed that does not grow large breast and leg muscles.
+In the egg-laying industry, the male chickens which cannot lay eggs are unsuitable for the meat industry since they are from a breed that does not grow large breast and leg muscles.

 We are pleased to see that research is being carried out to look into ways of sexing chicks at an early stage, whilst still in the egg.
-These new technologies aim to do the sexing and disposal before the embryo can feel pain, which happens at around nine days.
+These new technologies aim to do the sexing and disposal before the embryo can feel pain, which happens at around seven days.
 We are following these developments with interest.